Everyone’s thought about starting a blog at some point.

 To get back to your WordPress admin dashboard from log-out, go to www.[yourdomain].com/wp-admin.

 PS: I highly recommend you change this URL since hackers and bots will be trying to break into it non-stop as soon as they find it.
-There are several great plugins that enable you to do this.
+Several great plugins enable you to do this.

 How much does web hosting cost?